Login with Patreon

 “He trusts you enough to be obliviated?”
 Harry prodded.

-“Of course.”
-Narcissa herself did not look too happy.
+“Of course,” she said with a pained face.
 “It’s not the first time we’ve done this.
 When Draco was born and up to Lucius’s trial, I must have done it at least a hundred times.
-I’ve gotten quite precise at removing memories.
+I’ve become quite precise at removing memories.
 A few minutes at a time without affecting anything else is of no issue.”

-Then, she continued with a sway of her hips—all too visible under the transparent satin robe—and eased herself into the sofa without a care in the world.
+Then, she continued with a sway of her hips—all too visible under the transparent satin robe—and gracefully settled into the sofa without a care in the world.

-The way the robe’s collar had carelessly slid over also had to be deliberate.
+The way the robe’s collar had carelessly slid aside had to be deliberate.
 Harry swallowed as he felt his pants tighten at the sight, and forced his mind empty again.

-Why did Narcissa send Lucius to fetch him, then?
+Why had Mrs Malfoy sent her husband to fetch him, then?

 She could have let him sleep in, completely unaware.